 Speaker recognition can help determine who is speaking in an audio clip.
 The service can verify and identify speakers by their unique voice characteristics, by using voice biometry.

 You provide audio training data for a single speaker, which creates an enrollment profile based on the unique characteristics of the speaker's voice.
 You can then cross-check audio voice samples against this profile to verify that the speaker is the same person (speaker verification).
 You can also cross-check audio voice samples against a group of enrolled speaker profiles to see if it matches any profile in the group (speaker identification).

 Microsoft limits access to speaker recognition.
-You can apply for access through the Azure Cognitive Services speaker recognition limited access review.
+You can apply for access through the Azure AI services speaker recognition limited access review.
 For more information, see Limited access for speaker recognition.

 Speaker verification streamlines the process of verifying an enrolled speaker identity with either passphrases or free-form voice input.
 For example, you can use it for customer identity verification in call centers or contactless facility access.